pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 > Thus, it will be alright to analyze one possible pair of symbols at time describing the appropriate course of action.

-> Latter the appropriate actions for each state possible will be gathered to describe the whole process.
+> After that the appropriate actions for each state possible will be gathered to describe the whole process.

 ## Checking pairs of symbol classes